 Name Туре Description EVENTI Input Event input for processor wake-up from WFE state.
 EVENTO Output Event output.
 This signal is active when the SEV instruction is executed.
-STANDBYWFI Output Indicates if the CPU is in WFI mode: 0 = processor not in standby mode 1 = processor in standby mode.
+STANDBYWFI Output 0 = processor not in standby mode 1 = processor in standby mode.
 This is a pulse signal.
-An external master must latch the signal if it cannot deal with it immediately.
-See Power control on page 2-9 for information on how this signal is used.
-STANDBYWFE Output Indicates if the CPU is in WFE mode: 0 = processor not in wait for event mode 1 = processor in wait for event mode.
+An external master must latch the signal if it cannot deal with it STANDBYWFE Output Indicates if the processor is in WFE mode: 0 = processor not in wait for event mode 1 = processor in wait for event mode.
 This is a pulse signal.
 An external master must latch the signal if it cannot deal with it immediately.
 See Power control on page 2-9 for information on how this signal is used.